kkoehn8/stock-analysis/README.md

 The analysis for 2018 is quite different.
 As the above image shows, only two stocks had a positive rate of return with the other ten all having a negative rate of return.

-When doing a yearly comparison of the yearly data a couple of results appear.
+When doing a comparison of the yearly data a couple of results appear.
 While the rate of return in 2018 for most of the stocks was negative, the Total Daily Volume for all stocks combined was higher in 2018 then in 2017.
  - Total Daily Volume for all stocks combined (2017): 3,166,639,100
  - Total Daily Volume for all stocks combined (2018): 3,306,038,200 There are two stocks that had a positive rate of return in both 2017 and 2018: ENPH and RUN.
 When reviewing the differences it is important to note that there was a large decline in the stock market in 2018 that affected most stocks and this can be seen in our stock analysis.
-Conducting the analysis with 2019 and doing a comparison of these stocks over three years would help with the analysis of a specific stock is performing over time.
+Conducting the analysis with 2019 data and doing a comparison of these stocks over three years would help with the analysis of a specific stock is performing over time.

 ### Assignment Results

-When conducting the analysis described above there was also an Assignment tasks that were also being completed.
+When conducting the analysis described above there was also Assignment tasks that were being completed.
 This was to analyze the differences between the original script and the refactored script.
 The refactored script was edited to make it more efficient to run.

 ![OriginalRunTime_2017](https://github.com/kkoehn8/stock-analysis/blob/main/GreenStocks_2017.PNG)
 ![OriginalRunTime_2018](https://github.com/kkoehn8/stock-analysis/blob/main/GreenStocks_2018.PNG)